-Residential Smart Controller Upgrade Program Target Customer Residential customers with 500 sq ft - 1⁄4 Acre of irrigated area Smart controllers adjust irrigation based on weather, plant type, and other factors.
-These controllers save water by automatically adjusting irrigation to meet plant needs with minimal customer intervention.
-Potential for the Region Medium Program Delivery The Residential Smart Controller Upgrade Program will be offered to residential customers with 500 square feet to 1⁄4 acre of irrigated area.
-The program will be implemented by a vendor and contains several steps.
-Estimated Activity 500 per year First, a site survey of the customer's property would be performed by a contractor to confirm that they have an eligible irrigation system and will in fact see water savings.
-Second, customers would attend a workshop to learn about the maintenance and use of their controller.
-Third, a contractor would install a smart controller at the customer's home and program it to meet the property's needs.
-Controllers and installation would be provided free of charge to the customer.
-Benefits There are several barriers stopping many residential customers from installing smart controllers including: complex installation process lack of knowledge on adjusting the automated controller This direct installation of the product and an opportunity for property-specific training by the installing contractor on the maintenance of the product.
-Water Savings Device: 13,490 Program: 828 AF over Lifetime Costs Device : \$800 Per AF : \$2,215 Funding Source IEUA and its regional partners Other Benefits Runoff reduction Customer education Market transformation Resi Residential Pressure Regulator Rebate Pilot Program --- --- -- -- -- -- Target Customer Residential customers with high water pressure Potential for the Region TBD Pressure regulators are compact valves installed on water pipes to reduce the speed, or pressure, of water as it flows into a home or irrigation system.
+Residential Pressure Regulator Rebate Pilot Program Target Customer Residential customers with high water pressure Potential for the Region TBD Pressure regulators are compact valves installed on water pipes to reduce the speed, or pressure, of water as it flows into a home or irrigation system.
 Water pressure in the distribution system can vary widely.
 Ten water districts in Southern California were surveyed in 2013 and found water pressure to range from 63 pounds per square inch (psi) to 113 psi.
 The ideal pressure for fixtures and irrigation systems at a residential home is 45 to 60 psi.
 A properly installed regulating valve at the main line into a residential property can reduce water flowing into irrigation systems and indoor fixtures to 60 psi or below.
-Regulating water pressure saves water by: Estimated Activity 110 pressure regulating valves/year over Reducing the "push" of water coming out of fixtures and irrigation systems, and thus the amount of water per second.
+Regulating water pressure saves water by: Reducing the "push" of water coming out of fixtures and irrigation systems, and thus the amount of water per second.
 Even low-flow fixtures will have increased water use at higher pressures.
-Reducing Water Savings Device: 57,050 gallons per year.
-Program: 962 AF over Lifetime water pressure ensures that every fixture lives up to its water conserving potential.
+Reducing water pressure that every fixture lives up to its water conserving potential.
 Preventing slow leaks caused by increased wear and tear on fixtures, pipes, and irrigation systems.
 Reducing pipe breakages caused by elevated pressure.
-Costs \$30 - \$140 per regulator The pressure regulator rebate pilot program will provide a rebate for customers who install qualifying pressure regulating systems on their main line that will reduce pressure to both outdoor irrigation systems and indoor fixtures.
-IEUA would contract with a vendor to market the program, review rebate applications, verify eligibility, and issue incentives to qualifying Funding Source IEUA and its regional partners MWD customers.
+Program Delivery The pressure regulator rebate pilot program will provide a rebate for customers who install qualifying pressure regulating systems and indoor fixtures.
+IEUA would contract with a vendor to market the program, review rebate applications, verify eligibility, and issue incentives to qualifying customers.
 Site inspections of a set number of customers may take place.
-Benefits Not many customers know their water pressure or the importance of Other Benefits Customer education maintaining a proper pressure.
+Benefits Not many customers know their water pressure or the importance of maintaining a proper pressure.
 This Pilot Program will create customer awareness of pressure regulators and proper pressure.
-It will also provide more information to the IEUA and its regional partners on the importance and effectiveness of pressure regulation within their service area.

-Section 7 - Five Year Plan
+It will also provide more information to the IEUA and its regional partners on the importance and effectiveness of pressure regulators and proper pressure.
+It will also provide more information to the IEUA and its regional partners on the importance and effectiveness of pressur Estimated Activity 110 pressure regulating valves/year over Water Savings Device: 57,050 gallons per year.
+Program: 962 AF over Lifetime Costs \$30 - \$140 per regulator Funding Source IEUA and its regional partners MWD Other Benefits Customer education Section 7 - Five Year Plan